s-loar/javascript-racer/README.md

 This is an improved version of the JavaScript racer from DevBootcamp.
 The challenge is outlined below.

+This version includes Sass, Jasmine tests and the JavaScript has been put into classes.

 ## Releases

 ### Release 0: The Setup